maahad767/Time-Quadrant-Matrix/README.md

 Language: Python (v-3.8), JS DOM, HTML, CSS
 Framework: Flask, Bootstrap
 * Set environment variable as DATABASE_URL providing database url or you can modify app.py and uncomment line 10 and delete line 11 for using sqlite db.

-# About Me
-I am a student from Bangladesh.
-This is my first ever Flask app.
-In this project I did everything from idea to implementation all by myself alhamdulillah.
-I am learning full-stack development using python and javascript frameworks.
-If anyone likes to hire me (will be very thankful, I need to earn money to finish off my graduation), feel free to knock me at maahad.767@gmail.com
-Thank you so much for visiting my project.